Comments

 (24) University staff and student travellers must refer to the Department of Foreign Affairs and Trade and DFAT Smartraveller websites to obtain the latest information regarding countries for which there is a perceived risk, if travel is undertaken.

 (25) Western Sydney International will not offer programs and/or support travel by students, and any accompanying staff members, to areas under current Department of Foreign Affairs and Trade warnings, 'Do not travel' or 'Reconsider your need to travel', or if insurance cover is not available.
-Special approval can be requested from the Pro Vice-Chancellor, International who will consult with the Deputy Vice-Chancellor and Vice-President, Research, Enterprise and International.
+Special approval can be requested from the Pro Vice-Chancellor, International who will consult with the Senior Deputy Vice-Chancellor and Vice-President, Research, Enterprise and Global.

 (26) The University will ensure students are provided with support services 24 hours a day, seven days a week, with medical assistance, international health care and security services whilst overseas.
 This will include specific information about destinations prior to travel, including medical and security risks and advice on how to stay safe and well while travelling and staying overseas.